ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Bind

 !!! info "Take Notice!"
     This command will only work on receivers that are already in `Bind Mode` (indicated by two blinks LED pattern).
-Receivers with a binding phrase set/flashed into them will NOT EVER go into this Bind Mode, and thus this command will not do anything.
+Receivers (with version 3.3.2 and earlier) flashed or set with a binding phrase will NOT go into this Bind Mode, and thus this command will not do anything.

     Devices with the same binding phrase and compatible firmware versions should automatically sync/bind upon power up.